Baffoura30/OpenSwitch-playbook/README.md

 - Baud rate reference
 - Changelog and contribution guidelines

+## What’s Inside the Playbook

+The **Open Switch Playbook** provides step-by-step procedures, diagrams, and checklists to help network technicians and engineers:
+- Diagnose and resolve common switch issues quickly
+- Work **offline** in the field, without relying on internet access
+- Refresh knowledge on concepts and commands they might have forgotten

 ## How to use
 - Open the Word playbook under `playbook/`
 - Print the **Quick Reference Diagrams** (Appendix B) for field use